 Gandhi grew up in Vaishnavism, a form of Hinduism devoted to the god Vishnu, and Jainism, an Indian religion.
-Both faiths would influence his lifelong commitment to nonviolence, fasting, and vegetarianism.
-After studying law in London, he went to South Africa to work and soon saw appalling discrimination against Indians.
+Both faiths would influence his later commitment to nonviolence, fasting, and vegetarianism.
+After studying law in London, he went to South Africa to work and soon saw appalling discrimination against Black and Indian residents.

 In June 1893, Gandhi was removed from a train for refusing to move to the back.
 That moment launched what became a lifetime of activism.
 He organized his first civil-disobedience campaign, which he called satyagraha (“truth and firmness”), in response to new restrictions on Indians in 1906.

 India’s Campaign for Independence

 After returning to India in 1914, Gandhi founded an ashram and lived a life of prayer, fasting, and meditation.
 He became known as Mahatma, “great soul.”
 In 1919, when the Rowlatt Act enabled British authorities to arrest suspected rebels without trial, he launched a satyagraha campaign.
 Violence broke out and the British killed almost 400 unarmed protesters.
 In response, Gandhi became a full-fledged independence activist and leader of the Indian National Congress.